This document shows details of the payroll schedule.

 - Any member of staff who has successfully applied for Permanent Residence since the date of the referendum (23rd June 2016);

-- Any member of staff who successfully applies for settled status when this becomes available in autumn 2018, until 31 December 2020.
+- Any member of staff who successfully applies for settled or pre-settled status until 31 December 2020.

 Information on ILR is available from: https://www.gov.uk/settle-in-the-uk